Andrewneteye4343/scDock/Essential environment/README.md

 For example, you can use `dpkg -l | grep build-essential` to clarify the exist of the corresponding package.

 To establish the virtual environment for scDock, we provide "install.sh" which can automatically create a virtual environment named "scDock" with the essential system requirment, Python & R version, and install their modules/packages by conduct a single line command.
-Pleas make sure there are `conda-forge` and `bioconda` channels in your computer.
+Please make sure there are `conda-forge` and `bioconda` channels in your computer.
 Please follow the instructions:
 1. Download and place the "install.sh" to your computer.
 2. Conduct `bash install.sh`